aakrinjayesh/job-portal/README.md

-# Job Portal Full Stack Application
+# Job Portal Full Stack Application.

 This is a **full-stack job portal** project with: